saralopesdemoraes/saralopesdemoraes.github.io/_pages/about.md

-I am a Postdoctoral Research Fellow and a member of the [Climate Change and Urban Health in Latin America Project (SALURBAL-Climate) project (2023-2028)](https://drexel.edu/lac/salurbal/climate/) and the Drexel Climate Change and Urban Health Research Center (CCUH).
+I am a Research Fellow and a member of the [Climate Change and Urban Health in Latin America Project (SALURBAL-Climate) project (2023-2028)](https://drexel.edu/lac/salurbal/climate/) and the Drexel Climate Change and Urban Health Research Center (CCUH).
 My recent research focuses on urban climate and health in Latin America cities.

 **Training:**